 This job has no supervisory responsibilities.Qualifications:

-Ability to write reports, business correspondence, and procedure manuals.
-Ability to effectively present information and respond to questions from groups of managers, clients, customers, and the general publicReasoning Ability:
+Ability to read and comprehend simple instructions, short correspondence, and memos.
+Ability to write simple correspondence.
+Ability to effectively present information and respond to questions in one-on-one, small and large group situations from groups of managers, clients, customers, and the general public.Mathematical Skills:

 Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
-Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.Physical Demands:
+Ability to calculate averages, percentages and sums.Reasoning Ability:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.